How to Spend the Best Day in Milwaukee

 Basilica of St. Josaphat

 The Basilica of St. Josaphat is one of the most beautiful basilicas in the United States, if not the world.
 It was finished in 1929 making it United States third basilica.
 At the time of its completion, the only dome bigger than the Basilica of St. Josaphat was the United States Capitol.
 The basilica represents Milwaukee’s Polish heritage, spiritual devotion, and patriotic pride as the second largest ethnic group in the city.
 The exterior of the basilica is glorious and is definitely worth a quick visit.
 Visitors can either take a self-guided walking tour inside the basilica or schedule a tour with the visitor center.

 Sun: tour following the 10:00am Mass

 FREE, but donations welcome

 Need help finding a hotel?
 Use our affiliate link to book your hotel in Milwaukee.
 It does not cost you more, but we would receive a small commission for your booking.
 We would be very appreciative if you do book with us!
 We want to thank you for following and supporting us on all of our adventures.

-We hope you enjoyed our list of how to spend the best day in Milwaukee.
-There is so much more to explore in the city, we just provided you with a little taste.
+I hope you enjoyed my list of how to spend the best day in Milwaukee.
+There is so much more to explore in the city, I just provided you with a little cheesy taste.